 This only talks about the case when SIGB Compression field is set to 0.
 On page 386, line 1 (D1.3), we have the following text which talks about the case when SIGB Compression field is set to 1:

+The proposed change is to move both of these to the same section.
+To be consistent with changes made in document 495, we propose to move the text into section 28.3.10.8.5.

 Proposed resolution for CID 4921: